sungsoo-ahn/2025/_posts/2025-04-28-reexamining-the-aleatoric-and-epistemic-uncertainty-dichotomy.md

 ## Conclusion

 This blog post critically assessed the recent literature in aleatoric and epistemic uncertainty decompositions.
 Through our examples and references to quantitative and theoretical findings in the literature, we have shown that binarizing uncertainties into either aleatoric or epistemic can  create conflicts, and that a strict dichotomy is not supportive for many future applications related to large language models.
 We anticipate that our recommendations -- to initiate uncertainty quantification research from specific application contexts and to investigate appropriate theoretical frameworks and types of uncertainty pertinent to those contexts -- will inspire future researchers to develop more practically oriented and nuanced uncertainty measures.
 By moving beyond the traditional dichotomy of aleatoric and epistemic uncertainty and considering specific practical categories such as model bias, robustness,  structural uncertainty, or computational/generation uncertainty such as in NLP applications, researchers can develop comprehensive uncertainty quantification methods tailored to real-world applications.
 This approach not only aligns uncertainty measures more closely with the practical needs of specific domains but also contributes to the creation of more robust predictive models and more informed decision-making processes.

+### Acknowledgements

+The authors would like to thank Kajetan Schweighofer and Bálint Mucsányi.
+The exchanges on what the true nature of aleatoric and epistemic uncertainty is, if there is any at all, have motivated and shaped this work.